yuri/ngcourse/handout/10-working-session-TDD-for-a-new-service.md

 });
 ```

-And your `client/app/server/server-service.js` file should look like this:
+And your `client/app/server/server-service.js` file should look like this after adding the post, put, and delete functions:

 ```javascript
 angular.module('ngcourse.server', [])